 Kiwis love their cars.
-In fact, according to a recent study, we have the most cars per capita of any country in the world.
+In fact, according to multiple studies, we have one of the highest number of cars per capita of any country in the world.
 We have more cars than we do drivers.
 But are all those cars due to a hunger for new ones, or an inability to let go of our old ones?

 We can be forgiven for hanging on to a car a little longer than we should.
 A new car costs a lot.
 But, also, as a car gets older, it tends to cost more to run.
 Fuel efficiency no longer competes with the newer models, and faults begin to arise more frequently.
 So how old is too old?
 And when is it no longer worth keeping the old faithful?